- Why did PayFit decide to get the ISO 27001 certification?

 - Do compromises have to be made to be certified?

-In this piece, Guillaume Gohin, Head of Information Security, the person responsible for spearheading the project at PayFit, provides us with his experience and advice for those who wish to embark on a similar project.
+In this piece, Guillaume Gohin, Head of Information Security – the person responsible for spearheading the project – provides us with insight and advice for those who wish to embark on a similar adventure.

 *What is the ISO 27001 certification?